Temple University Diamond Marching Band

-The Temple University Diamond Marching Band, sometimes simply the Diamond Marching Band or TUDMB is the official marching band of Temple University.
-It performs at all home Temple Owls football games.
-In addition, a subdivision of the TUDMB plays at all Temple Owls men's basketball games and at least half of all Temple Owls women's basketball.
-The TUDMB also played at the first Sugar Bowl in 1935.
+The Temple University Diamond Marching Band (TUDMB), sometimes simply the Diamond Band is the official marching band of Temple University.
+It performs at all home Temple Owls football games and select away games.
+Other ensembles come from the main band, performing at many events during the Fall semester as well as performing at Temple Owls men's basketball and Temple Owls women's basketball games during the Spring semester.
+The Diamond Band will perform in the 2025 Macy's Thanksgiving Day Parade, coinciding with the band's 100th anniversary.

 History

 The Temple University Diamond Marching Band was started in 1925 by Herbert E. McMahan, under the direction of Charles Golder.
-George Otto Frey assumed the director position in 1926 and H. Edward Pike became the TUDMB's first full-time director the following year.
+George Otto Frey assumed the director position in 1926 and H. Edward Pike became the band's first full-time director the following year.
 Under Pike's direction, the band started forming the Temple "T" on the field, a tradition that is still present today.
+In 1935, the band performed at the first Sugar Bowl.
 Under the direction of Dr. John H. Jenny, who replaced Pike in 1946, the band was renamed the Diamond Band.
-A new position, Director of Athletic Bands, was created to oversee the TUDMB and Basketball Bands.
-The position is currently held by Dr. Matthew Brunner alongside the Director of Bands Dr. Patricia Cornett.
-David Payne serves as the voice of the Diamond Marching Band.
+A new position, Director of Athletic Bands, was created to oversee the Diamond Marching Band and Basketball Bands.
+The position is currently held by Dr. Matthew Brunner alongside the Director of Bands, Dr. Patricia Cornett.

 In popular culture

-The Temple University Diamond Marching Band appeared in the The Wolf of Wall Street (2013 film).
-The Diamond Band also appears in Annie (2014 film).
-The Diamond Band has also appeared on the Tonight Show alongside rappers Yung Thug and Gunna.
+The Temple University Diamond Marching Band has appeared in many films over the years, most famously their part in The Wolf of Wall Street (2013 film).
+The Diamond Band also appears in Annie (2014 film) and on the Tonight Show alongside American rappers Yung Thug and Gunna.

 Uniform

-The Diamond Band Uniform consists of cherry red bibbers with a white stripe, a cherry and white coat with the Temple University T on the chest, a Shako style hat, and white shoes.
+The Diamond Band Uniform consists of cherry red bibbers with a white stripe, a cherry and white coat with the Temple University T on the chest, a shako style hat, and white shoes.
 The Diamond Band jacket has "TEMPLE" across the back.